 Data protection is people protection

-Protecting personally identifiable information (PII) goes beyond ensuring compliance; it is about respecting an individual’s right to privacy.
+Protecting personally identifiable information (PII) is about more than ensuring compliance; it is about respecting an individual’s right to privacy.
 As Maxine Holt points out, cyber security protects individuals, not just their data:

 “This incident is a stark reminder that cybersecurity is not just about protecting computer systems and data that we can't touch.
 Cybersecurity protects people.
 The failure to protect the PII of Afghan interpreters by the MoD has implications far beyond a compliance violation.”